EmirhanServeren/NFT-CollaBot/README.md

 * Deploying on Discord
 * Deploying on Twitter

+## HOW NFT COLLABOT WORKS?

+It is significant to percieve how NFT CollaBot interacts with the users.
+NFT CollaBot has designed as an initial-term user interaction.
+The software product that provides statistics as a result of an input.

+> **HOW STREAMLIT WORKS?**

+In Streamlit, NFT CollaBot only contains an input component that asks for the user's Tezos wallet address/domain or registered Twitter username to give an output.

+TezosDomainAsInput
+    NFT CollaBot->>User: Please enter your Tezos Wallet Address/Domain or Twitter Username registered to your Tezos Profile:
+    User-->>NFT CollaBot: mytezosdomain.tez
+    Alice-)John: **data table about mydomain.tez primary sales over months**

 ## HOW TO READ CODE?

 There are two files that constructs the development: